patriciogonzalezvivo/eyeo16/README.md

 - destruction.
 - everything between dead animals to
 - days and days of flights cancel across the southern half of the continent.
+- everybody's life that months have been affected radically for that volcano hundreds of milles aways.

 --